wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Elemental Building Blocks.md

 	I.e. The series of planes/surfaces bound within a domain.
 	I.e. The transformation of a plane/surface.
 ## [[Transformations#Measures the change between two Points points *P(x,y)* and *P'(x',y')*|Transformations]] of Points as the Fundamental Operation of Generation of Form
+I.e. The [[Computational Design Thinking#The Synthesis of Process as a as a Model|fundamental relationships]] of design.

 A transformation of a single point/vertex.
 	Which generates a ordered set of points/vertices.